SmiteFLame/VideoLocalizing/README.md

 A program that automatically translates text in a video.

 ## Introduction
-We made it with [Kim-Mino](https://github.com/JadeBright), Seo Young-Joon, Na Ji-Yeoop
+We made it with [Kim Min-ho](https://github.com/JadeBright), Seo Young-Joon, Na Ji-Yeoop

 We used a deep learning model to create an automatic translation system.